 According to Cancer Research UK, this is not true.
 They claim: ’Cost is no indication of better protection.
 You may simply be paying for a brand name.
 All types are tested and the cheaper brands are just as effective if used properly.’
-Calypso Sun Lotion SPF30 was found to be one of the cheapest and most effective sun creams and was chosen by Which? as its “Best Buy Sunscreen” for 2014 and 2015.
+Calypso Press and Protect Sun Lotion SPF30 was found to be one of the cheapest and most effective sun creams and was chosen by Which? as its “Best Buy Sunscreen” for 2014 and 2015.

 Do I need to apply sun cream when it’s sunny in the UK?

 Do Once A Day sunscreens really work for the whole day after a single application?

 Yes, they do work.
 They keep their effectiveness by binding more strongly to the skin, so they last longer.
 Our Calypso Once A Day range is rigorously tested to ensure that even after 8 hours of wear, it still offers the SPF on the label.
 You should be extra careful to apply enough of the product and make sure to cover all exposed skin, as there may not be a second application to catch any areas you missed.
 However, please remember that even water-resistant Once A Day sunscreens can still be washed off if you spend a long time in the water or if you dry yourself with a towel, so you might need to reapply.

 Are your products tested on animals, and are they suitable for vegetarians and vegans?

-All our products are suitable for vegetarians, but some contain ingredients like keratin (made from sheep’s wool) or beeswax (made by bees) that vegans may wish to avoid.
+All our products are suitable for vegetarians.
+However, some contain ingredients like keratin (made from sheep’s wool) or beeswax (made by bees) that vegans may wish to avoid.
 If you have any questions about animal ingredients, please send us an email!

 Most of your sunscreens are water-resistant, but what does that mean?
 Do I need to reapply sunscreen after swimming?